AetiasHax/ph/CONTRIBUTING.md

 - `asm/`: Non-decompiled assembly code
     - `ovXX/`: Code for overlay `XX`
         - `*.s`: Source file in assembly
-        - `include/*.inc`: External symbols imported by respective source file
+        - `*.inc`: External symbols imported by respective source file
 - `build/`: Build output
     - `arm9_linker_script.lcf`: Linker command file for ARM9 program, specifies the order to put code and data into the ROM
     - `arm9_objects.txt`: List of object files to pass to the linker